 - Pub.
-15-A includes information on federal income tax withholding from pensions and annuities (section 8), and Indian gaming profits (section 10). - The Instructions for Forms 1099-R and 5498 provide information about pensions, annuities, IRAs, and military retirement. - The Instructions for Forms W-2G and 5754 provide information on withholding from gambling winnings. - Part N in the General Instructions for Certain Information Returns provides information on backup withholding. - For more information about dividends and other distributions by an ANC, see Notice 2013-77, 2013-50 I.R.B.
-632, available at IRS.gov/irb/ 2013-50\IRB#NOT-2013-77. - Go to IRS.gov/EmploymentTaxes for additional information about employment taxes.
+15-A includes information on federal income tax withholding from pensions and annuities (section 8) and Indian gaming profits (section 10). - New Pub.
+15-T will include information on federal income tax withholding from Indian gaming profits paid in 2020.
+Pub.
+15-T should be available on IRS.gov in December 2019. - The Instructions for Forms 1099-R and 5498 provide information about pensions, annuities, IRAs, and military retirement. - The Instructions for Forms W-2G and 5754 provide information on withholding from gambling winnings. - Part N in the General Instructions for Certain Information Returns provides information on backup withholding. - For more information about dividends and other distributions by an ANC, see Notice 2013-77, 2013-50 I.R.B.
+632, available at IRS.gov/irb/ 2013-50_IRB#NOT-2013-77. - Go to IRS.gov/EmploymentTaxes for additional information about employment taxes.